-Remembering American 'soldier-statesman,' dignitaries attend Bush funeral
+Bush hailed at funeral as U.S. 'soldier-statesman,' master of civility

-WASHINGTON (Reuters) - The funeral of President George H.W.
-Bush got underway on Wednesday, with U.S. and foreign dignitaries gathered to commemorate the life of a World War Two hero, Cold War veteran and former head of the CIA who went on to represent an era of civility in American politics.
+WASHINGTON (Reuters) - The late President George H.W.
+Bush was hailed at his state funeral on Wednesday as a World War Two hero, Cold War veteran and architect of a U.S. victory against Iraq who went on to represent a bygone era of civility in American politics.

-An unusual bipartisan spirit was on display at the service at the Washington National Cathedral with both Republican and Democratic politicians gathering to honor a president who called for a “kinder, gentler” nation.
+Amid an unusual bipartisan spirit at the service at the Washington National Cathedral, both Republican and Democratic politicians honored a president who called for a “kinder, gentler” nation.

 Bush, the 41st U.S. president, died last week in Texas aged 94.
+He occupied the White House from 1989 to 1993, and navigated the collapse of the Soviet Union and expelled former Iraqi President Saddam Hussein’s forces from oil-rich Kuwait.

 “George H.W.
 Bush was America’s last great soldier-statesman,” Jon Meacham, a presidential biographer, said in a eulogy.
 “He stood in the breach in the Cold War against totalitarianism.
 He stood in the breach in Washington against unthinking partisanship,” he said.

-Political feuds were briefly set aside in honor of the late president, a naval aviator who was shot down over the Pacific Ocean in World War Two, and a commander in chief who defeated Iraqi forces in the 1991 Gulf War.
+The capital’s current political feuds were briefly set aside in honor of the late president, a naval aviator who survived being shot down by Japanese forces over the Pacific Ocean in World War Two, and former head of the CIA.

-Trump shook hands with his predecessor, former President Barack Obama, who he has often sharply criticized, as he took his seat at the cathedral.
+President Donald Trump shook hands with his predecessor, former President Barack Obama, who he has often sharply criticized, as he took his seat at the cathedral.

 Democratic former Secretary of State Hillary Clinton, Trump’s 2016 election opponent, and her husband Bill Clinton shared the front pew with Obama, Trump and their spouses.